apache/cloudstack-documentation/source/adminguide/templates.rst

             selecting an OS Type when registering a Template if the option 'Read Instance settings from OVA' is selected.
 In this case, the OS Type is obtained from the Template after it is registered.

+   -  **Tag**: The tag for the template.
+This tag can be used with host tags to allow deployment of Instances on specific hosts.

    -  **Userdata**: The registered Userdata are listed.
 Select the desired one.